 The rear-end presumption has never been recognized as anything more than an evidentiary tool that facilitates a particular type of negligence case by filling an evidentiary void where the evidence is such that there is no relevant jury question on the issue of liability and causation.

 Under Florida law, negligence claims, including those arising from rear-end motor vehicle collisions, are governed by the principles of comparative fault prescribed by statute.

 The rear-end presumption is an evidentiary tool to facilitate a particular type of negligence case where there is an absence of a jury question on the issue of comparative fault.
 In other words, it is not an alternate means of tort recovery in derogation of Florida’s well-established system of recovery based on comparative negligence.

-If you need a personal injury attorney after a car accident, then contact Germain Law Group.
+If you need a personal injury attorney after a car accident, then contact Germain Law Group, P.A..
 Michael Germain represents those injured by the negligence of another after a crash involving following too closely, going the wrong way down a one-way street, speeding or not obeying a traffic signal, or driving without any headlights after dark.

 After a crash resulting in serious injury, contact an attorney experienced in maximizing the award in a case involving a rear-end collision.
 Call (813) 835-8888 today to speak to an experienced car accident attorney in Tampa, FL.

 This article was last updated on Friday, May 5, 2017.